Everything You Need To Know About Rapid Eye Movement (REM) Sleep

 “REM behavior disorder is a type of parasomnia.
 Parasomnias are sleep disorders in which strange or dangerous events occur, that affect or intrude on sleep.
 Examples include sleep terrors, REM behavior disorder, nocturnal dissociative disorder, somnambulism (sleepwalking), and sleep talking.”

-The exact causes are unknown, however researchers have found that it has been linked to people with a degenerative illness such as dementia, Parkinson’s or multi-system atrophy.
+The exact causes of REM Behaviour Disorder (RBD) are unknown, however researchers have found that it has been linked to people with a degenerative illness such as dementia, Parkinson’s or multi-system atrophy.

 In 2006 in a study by the Mayo Clinic, they found that RBD amongst younger people may be linked to antidepressant use.
 It can also be caused by adverse reactions to certain drugs or during strict drug withdrawal.
 Any who suddenly withdraws after being an alcoholic will also be at a higher risk of developing RBD.